2.2 Chemistry, Terminology, and Acronyms

 - PFOS, ammonium salt CAS No.: 29081-56-9

-- When the salt or acid exists in water or other liquids, it will dissociate (lose its hydrogen atom), and the salt or acid will break off and form the anion (for example, COO– or SO3–).
-Figure 2-7 illustrates the dissociation of PFBA.
+- When the salt or acid exists in water or other liquids, it will dissociate (lose its hydrogen or associated ion), and the salt or acid will break off and form the anion (for example, COO– or SO3–).
+Figure 2-8 illustrates the dissociation of PFBA.

 It is most important to distinguish between the acid form and anionic form when reporting the physical and chemical properties.
 The discussion of PFAS properties in this guidance document generally refers to the anionic form; it will be specifically called out if the acid form is being discussed.